pirica/fnbot-client/README.md

 ## Planned Features

 - Support for changing the pickaxe.
-- Support for item variants (styles for skins, backpacks etc.)
+- Support for item variants (styles for skins, backpacks, etc.)
 - Support for other clients than Fortnite
   - **Discord:** Will allow users to use [commands](https://github.com/Terax235/fnbot-client/wiki/Commands) on Discord using a Discord bot.
 - Bot shutdown / restart